The lungs are an essential organ for all mammals. Lungs have several features which make them perfect for exchanging

 - Play dough

 2. Tie a knot in one end of one balloon and cut off the fat end.

 3. Stretch the balloon around the bottom of your plastic bottle.

 4. Put a straw in the neck of the other balloon and secure tightly with the elastic band but not so much that you crush the straw.
 The air must flow through, so test it with a little blow through the straw to see if the balloon inflates.

 5. Put the straw and the balloon into the neck of the bottle and secure with the play dough to make a seal around the bottle – make sure that again, you don’t crush the straw, but air can flow through.

-Hold the bottle and pull the knot of the ballon at the bottom.
+Hold the bottle and pull the knot of the balloon at the bottom.
 What happens?

-You should find that the balloon inside the bottle inflates, and that as you let go it deflates.
+You should find that the balloon inside the bottle inflates, and as you let go the balloon deflates.